crukci-bioinformatics/nf-alignment/README.md

 in `alignment.csv`. `createCoverage` only applies after sample merging and creates _bedgraph_ and _bigwig_ files for each sample BAM file.

-Sample bam files are put into a directory `samplebams` in the project directory.
+Sample bam files are put into a directory `samplebam` in the project directory.
 The coverage files are also put into this directory alongside the BAM files.

 #### Command Line Switches